 You can't connect to your remote SQL Server instance.

 See the troubleshooting section of the article, Connect to SQL Server on Linux.

 This is a known issue that happens whenever the name of the machine that is trying to install the SQL Server package is longer than 15 characters.
 There are currently no workarounds other than changing the name of the machine.
-You can edit the hostname file and reboot the machine, which is explained in detail in the following website guide.
+You can do this by editing both

-The system administration (SA) password must be reset, which will stop the SQL Server service temporarily.
+The system administration (SA) password must be reset, which stops the SQL Server service temporarily.

 If you forget the system administrator (SA) password or need to reset it for some other reason, follow these steps.

 Sign in to the host terminal, run the following commands and follow the prompts to reset the SA password: